Green Vehicle Laws and Regulations in Utah

 Be on the lookout for new green vehicle laws and relevant eco-friendly driver incentives as Utah increases its efforts regarding cleaner air.
 In fact, the State has tasked a special commission to explore and develop new ways to improve air quality through the enhanced use of alternative fuel vehicles (AFVs).
 Keep up with the latest by bookmarking this page and periodically consulting your local Division of Motor Vehicles (DMV) branch and the Alternative Fuels Data Center.

 Utah Emissions Testing and Inspection Requirements

 Utah's emissions test requirements vary depending on location and model-year.
-For starters, all vehicles 6 years old and older (up to 1967) require an annual emissions test to maintain Utah vehicle registration.
+For starters, all vehicles 6 years old and older (up to 1967) require an biennial emissions test to maintain Utah vehicle registration.
 However, vehicles registered in Cache County must only undergo emissions testing every 2 years.

 The emissions test requirement of 2 years also applies to Utah vehicles fewer than 6 years old that are registered in the following counties:

 For vehicles required to undergo emissions testing every 2 years, one more caveat applies: Models manufactured in even-numbered years must have an emissions test in even-numbered years.
 Likewise, vehicles manufactured in odd-numbered years must have an emissions test in odd-numbered years.

 Check our Emissions Testing Station widget below to find a testing location near you.

 Emissions Test Exemptions

 - Low-speed vehicles (see the definition under our section below on low-speed vehicle driving restrictions).